shpongledsummer/atmospheric-weather-card/README.md

 | `moon_phase_entity` | `string` | — | *Recommended.* Displays the correct moon phase (e.g., `sensor.moon_phase`). |

 > [!IMPORTANT]
 > The `sun_entity` controls the timing of the sun and moon.
 Without it, the card defaults to permanent day.
-Additionally, card colors change based on your configuration, see [Colors](#colors)  to learn how this works.
+Additionally, card colors change based on your [configuration](#colors).

 <br>